Chapter 2. Overview of the Cluster Samples Operator

 • Cluster status resources.

-Upon deletion of the samples resource, the Cluster Samples Operator recreates the resource using the default configuration.
+Upon deletion of the samples resource, the Cluster Samples Operator recreates the resource by using the default configuration.

-The Cluster Samples Operator is bootstrapped as Managed by default or if global proxy is configured.
-In the Managed state, the Cluster Samples Operator is actively managing its resources and keeping the component active in order to pull sample image streams and images from the registry and ensure that the requisite sample templates are installed.
+In the Managed state, the Cluster Samples Operator is actively managing its resources and keeping the component active to pull sample image streams and images from the registry and ensure that the requisite sample templates are installed.

 Certain circumstances result in the Cluster Samples Operator bootstrapping itself as Removed including: